channharith/control-flow-practices/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
+2. Open the `index.html` in the browser and open the console.log.
-1. Fulfill the listed requirements.
+3. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar, homework is due the next morning by 10:00am.
+Unless otherwise specified on the calendar, homework is due by the date specified on the course schedule.

 **Make a commit after each prompt.**